-How to frame customer personas for business-to-business organizations including; where to start, sample b2b customer persona templates to download, and scoping questions.
+How to frame customer personas for business-to-business organizations including; where to start, scoping questions and sample b2b customer persona templates to download.

 Identifying customer persona(s) is a strategic building block that shapes your organization.
 If you don’t understand the customers you’re attempting to serve, you’re doomed.
 Maybe quickly or perhaps even slowly, but still doomed.
 At best you’re living on luck.

 A customer-focused framework is useful for articulating customer needs.
-When working to understand customers, the most common weakness is sliding into focusing on your technology, solution, favourite (or favorite for those West of the Atlantic) communication channel or sales tool.
-A framework helps guard against this tempting slope.
+When working to understand customers, the most common weakness is sliding into focusing on your technology, solution, favourite (or favorite for those West of the Atlantic) marketing communication channel or sales tool.
+A customer persona framework helps guard against this tempting slope.